 That said, the spotty email service provides a nice way to get into a conversation about how advisors have dealt with CASL.

 The legislation, as anyone sending mass emails knows, represents a serious shift in the way online communication will work.
 The new anti-spam legislation, unofficially called "CASL", was finalized in December 2013.
 According to the lawyers at Miller Thomson, "CASL is one of the toughest laws of its kind in the world".
 The law has the potential to impact "any individual or organization who sends e-mails, texts, social media messages or any other form of electronic communication to third parties in Canada, whether they are businesses, consumers or individuals."

 What does this mean for advisors?
-Tanner Holtman, an associate consultant with Investors Group, has some ideas.
+Tanner Holtman, an associate consultant with Investors Group